royjkim/Skills/README.md

 ![Visualization - updating](??)

   * Summary
-      * made with vanilla JS
+      * made with vanilla JS and d3
       * Focus
-          * coded with vanilla JS and d3
           * make functions separate and reusable
           * reset makes whole data different from existing one
           * on bigger number, the color of bar is more bright